hashicorp/terraform-provider-aws/website/docs/r/iotevents_detector_model.html.markdown

 attribute-value pair in the message payload of each input that is used to identify the device associated with the input.
 * `role_arn` - (Required) .The ARN of the role that grants permission to AWS IoT Events to perform its operations.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the detector model.

 The `definition` object describes information that defines how the detectors operate.
 It takes such arguments:
 * `initial_state_name` - (Required) The state that is entered at the creation of each detector.